ploomber/ploomber/doc/user-guide/scaffold.rst

 After running it, type a name for your project and press enter.
 The command will create a pre-configured project with a sample pipeline.

-Alternatively, you may run: ``ploomber scaffold myproject`` to do it in a single step.

 By adding the ``--empty`` flag to scaffold, you can create a project with an empty ``pipeline.yaml``: